idaholab/moose/framework/doc/content/sqa/framework_sdd.md

 mooseframework.org documentation site after every successful merge to MOOSE's stable branch.
 After these objects are created, the can be registered with the framework and used immediately in a MOOSE input file.
+!! system-design-finish
 !template-end!

 !template! item key=system-structure
+!! system-structure-begin
 The MOOSE framework architecture consists of a core and several pluggable systems.
 The core of MOOSE consists of a number of key objects responsible for setting up and managing the user-defined objects of a finite element simulation.
 This core set of objects has limited extendability and exist for every simulation configuration that the framework is capable of running.

-!syntax list subsystems=True actions=False objects=False
+!syntax complete subsystems=False actions=False objects=False

 The MooseApp is the top-level object used to hold all of the other objects in a simulation.
 In a normal simulation a single MooseApp object is created and "run()".
 This object uses it's Factory